Single Sign-On (SSO)

 See the result

-If the JWT is valid, the popup closes and the SSO Tested badge turns green.
+If the JWT is valid, the popup closes and the badge next to the test button changes from Not Tested to Tested.
 If verification fails, an error message describes what went wrong.

 You must complete a successful test before you can enable SSO.
 The Enable SSO toggle is locked until the test passes.